-3.3 Workforce Diversity.
+3.3 Workforce and Business Diversity.

-- 3.3.1 Overview and Participation.
+3.3.1 Overview and Participation.
 Developer is committed to ensuring that the community participates in the construction and operation through employment opportunities.
 Developer has created initiatives that have led to and will continue to lead to opportunities for women, people of color and other Targeted Groups.
+Developer will undertake the following initiatives to maximize employment opportunities on the Project for Targeted Groups during design, construction, and operations as specified:

+Deleted: 7

-Developer will undertake the following initiatives to maximize employment opportunities on the Project for Targeted Groups during design, construction, and operations as specified: - A. Collaboration Collaborating with community based organizations, which may include Local Chambers and similar organizations, to assist with the recruitment and referral of workers and strategies that might support this Plan, increase awareness or otherwise be helpful in effectuating this Plan. - B. Low Income Developer will implement the Community Workforce Program, which provides construction entry-level employment opportunities for low-income residents through short-term "hands on" industry experience from which participants can learn and identify a career path should they desire to pursue opportunities within the construction industry. - C. Veterans Developer will partner with transition agencies, including Helmets to Hardhats, Developer will endeavor to promote and provide relevant employment opportunities to veterans. - D. Faith Based Leaders Developer will maintain relationships with the faith based community leaders, utilizing their relationship with the communities they serve to communicate employment opportunities on the Project. - E. Apprenticeship Training Developer will work closely with the building trade unions to enable women and minorities to enter into apprenticeship programs during construction. - F. Work Readiness Support Developer will partner with local sourcing agencies to ensure disadvantaged individuals are prepared for construction work by providing basic work clothes, boots, and tools. - G. Union Partnership Partnering with unions to facilitate entry of women and minorities into apprenticeship programs during construction.
+A. Collaboration - Collaborating with community based organizations throughout the design, construction and operation phase of the Project, which may include Local Chambers and similar organizations, to assist with the recruitment and referral of workers and businesses and the development of strategies that might support this Plan, increase awareness or otherwise be helpful in effectuating this Plan.

+B. Low Income - Developer will implement the Community Workforce Program, which provides construction entry-level employment opportunities for lowincome residents through short-term "hands on" industry experience from which participants can learn and identify a career path should they desire to pursue opportunities within the construction industry.

+C. Veterans - Developer will partner with transition agencies, including Helmets to Hardhats, Developer will endeavor to promote and provide relevant employment opportunities to veterans.

+D. Faith Based Leaders - Developer will maintain relationships with the faith based community leaders throughout the design, construction, and operation phases of the Project, utilizing their relationship with the communities they serve to communicate employment and business development opportunities on the Project.

+E. Apprenticeship Training - Developer will work closely with the building trade unions to enable women and minorities to enter into apprenticeship programs during construction.

+F. Work Readiness Support - Developer will partner with local sourcing agencies to ensure disadvantaged individuals are prepared for construction work by providing basic work clothes, boots, and tools.

+G. Union Partnership - Partnering with unions to facilitate entry of women and minorities into apprenticeship programs during construction.
 To the extent Developer enters into a project labor agreement, such agreement shall be consistent with this Plan.

+H. LGBTQ Community - Developer will maintain relationships with the Gay and Lesbian Chamber of Commerce Nevada and community leaders throughout the design, construction, and operation phases of the Project, to communicate employment and business development opportunities on the Project.

+I. Diversity - Developer's contract with its prime contractor, Mortensen-McCarthy, shall require a workforce participation target of not less than a combined total of thirty-eight percent (38%) of construction work hours shall be performed by minority and female workers.
+With respect to operations after the opening of the Project, Formatted: Font color: Auto Formatted: Font color: Auto, English (United States)

+Deleted: ,

+Deleted: stadium

+Page 8